*This post contains affiliate links

 Though it’s polite and of course fun to have at least two portions.

-You could order an appetizer to share with your loved one and then have your own mains and dessert for each of you or again to share.
-However, you wish and are able to fit in your belly.
+You could order an appetizer to share with your loved one and then have your mains and dessert for each of you or again to share.
+Whatever you wish and can fit in your belly.

 You pay, you choose.